gearglow/ReptiliaWithATwist/The List - Notes.md

 - Sirius' trial frees him, and he upends the Black family.
 Narcissa requests an annulment, and Draco sides with her.
 When Lucius breaks out, Draco goes to Elysia & co.

+- Donaghan Tremlett, bassist for The Weird Sisters, is a muggle-born.
+When Elysia hears that they're booked for the Yule Ball, she send him an owl letting him know that electronics work at Hogwarts now, and she's got a ley jack to power things if he's got a need.
+The Weird Sisters bring a synth and some FX pedals and blow a few minds.

 ## Characters